-Prescription Drug DUI Lawyer in Overland Park
+Defending Against Prescription Drug DUI Charges in Johnson County

 Most people associate DUI with excessive drinking followed by driving.
 Many people also believe drug DUI charges should be reserved for those who use illegal drugs.
 However, in Kansas, you can be arrested for DUI if you are under the influence of prescription drugs so that you cannot safely operate a vehicle.
 According to Kansas Law 8-1567, it is illegal for any person to operate a motor vehicle while under the influence of any drug or combination of drugs that hinders their ability to operate the vehicle safely.
-"Any drug" includes sleep aids, opioids, and antidepressants, which are common causes of prescription drug DUI's.
-Even though use of these and other medicines are necessary, the fact that they were prescribed is not a defense.
+"Any drug" includes sleep aids, opioids, and antidepressants, which are common causes of prescription drug DUIs.
+Even though the use of these and other medicines is necessary, the fact that they were prescribed is not a defense.

 If you or someone you love has been charged with prescription drug DUI, seek legal counsel as soon as possible.
-A conviction comes with a range of consequences such as jail time, fines, license suspension, and more.
+A conviction comes with a range of consequences, such as jail time, fines, license suspension, and more.
 Defending against these charges requires the advice of a skilled prescription drug DUI attorney in Overland Park who can review your case, explain your defenses, and recommend the best path forward.

 To prove you were under the influence of a prescription drug, the officer likely put you through a battery of coordination tests prior to arresting you.
 He or she may have even requested, or demanded with a warrant, that you submit to a blood draw.
 Because the natural side effects of a prescription include drowsiness, nausea, blurred vision, confusion, or dizziness, the government will argue that any lack of coordination was due to the use of drugs and prevented driving safely.

-Penalties for Prescription Drug DUI
+What Are The Penalties for Prescription Drug DUI in Kansas?

 Just like driving under the influence of alcohol, the penalties for a prescription DUI conviction are determined based on the number of previous offenses.